Jim Mattis: Nomination and confirmation

 President-elect Donald Trump met with Mattis for a little over one hour in Bedminster, New Jersey, on November 20, 2016.
 He later wrote on Twitter, "General James 'Mad Dog' Mattis, who is being considered for secretary of defense, was very impressive yesterday.
 A true General's General!"
 On December 1, 2016, Trump announced at a rally in Cincinnati that he would nominate Mattis for secretary of defense.

 The National Security Act of 1947 requires a seven-year waiting period before retired military personnel can assume the role of secretary of defense; Mattis's nomination meant that it was the first time since 1950 (in that instance for George Marshall) that a waiver of the law was needed.
 The waiver for Mattis passed 81–17 in the Senate and 268–151 in the House.
 Mattis was subsequently confirmed as secretary of defense by a vote of 98–1 in the United States Senate on January 20, 2017.
-Senator Kirsten Gillibrand was the sole "no" vote, stating that she was opposed to the waiver on principle, though she would vote to confirm Lloyd Austin for the same position in 2021, having only been out of the Army since 2016.
+Senator Kirsten Gillibrand was the sole "no" vote, stating that she was opposed to the waiver on principle.